Meet Your Colleagues: Network Edge

 Set designers on the original Star Trek series labeled some pipes on the Starship Enterprise “GNDN,” or “Goes Nowhere, Does Nothing.”

-IT staff members who encounter spaghettilike knots of cables in telecommunications closets are in on the joke, but they heed it as a cautionary tale.
-A GNDW cable is the last thing you want to find in a cluttered comms closet, which is why UIT’s Network Edge team is so meticulous about cable management.
+IT staff members who encounter spaghetti-like knots of cable in telecommunications closets get the joke, but heed it as a cautionary tale.
+A GNDW cable is the last thing you want to find in a cluttered comms closet, which explains why UIT’s Network Edge team is so meticulous about cable management.

 “I appreciate good cable form,” said IT Specialist Nick Bradberry.
 “I love when everything is organized; that’s gorgeous and beautiful.
 The [obsessive compulsive] part of me goes ‘Ahhh…’”

 The Network Edge team manages client network connectivity — “mostly the switches on the other side of the network jack in the wall,” said Network Engineer Chris Robinson.